rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 node represents a partially parsed rule, containing a prefix rule and a suffix rule.
 As in the case of symbol nodes, there can be many derivations for a rule fragment.
 Hence, an intermediate node can also contain multiple packed nodes.
-A packed node inturn can contain symbol, intermediate, or dummy nodes.
+A packed node in turn can contain symbol, intermediate, or dummy nodes.

 ### SPPF Node